SaisatwikBiku/SaisatwikBiku/README.md

 ### 👨‍💻 About Me

-Full-stack developer skilled in Machine Learning Concepts for building scalable web apps.
-Experienced with REST APIs, AWS, MongoDB/MySQL, Git/GitHub, and Selenium for end-to-end deployment and testing.
+A Software Engineer skilled in JavaScript, React, Node.js, Python and Machine Learning concepts for building scalable web apps, with expertise in AWS, MongoDB/MySQL, Git/GitHub, and Selenium for end-to-end software development.

 ---